frankstepanski/node-express-course/week4/readme.md

 This could mean a computer talking to itself or a computer talking to another computer over a network.
 For example, a video game might consume an API that allows the code to draw graphics to the screen.

-You've seen a few methods available in the Express API, like app.use or app.get.
+You've seen a few methods available in the Express API, like app.use() or app.get().
 These are interfaces that you as a programmer can use to talk to other code.

 ![API](images/API.png)